Politics

 Vladimir Putin with Archbishop Alexei of Sitka and Alaska during the Russian President’s recent U.S. visit.
 Source: Kremlin.ru

-The world’s attention was riveted on the Putin-Trump meeting in Alaska on August 15.
-New agreements – what Trump calls a “deal” – were expected from the encounter at Elmendorf-Richardson Air Force Base in Anchorage.
+The world's attention was riveted on the Putin-Trump meeting in Alaska on August 15.
+New agreements—what Trump calls a "deal"—were expected from the encounter at Elmendorf-Richardson Air Force Base in Anchorage.
 But no real breakthrough on the path to peace in Ukraine occurred.
-The outcome was incredibly discouraging – emptiness.
-In that emptiness Putin’s personal triumph resounded even more: his political isolation was over.
-Now he can walk the red carpets of other countries and ride in the same limousine as the US president.
+The outcome was profoundly discouraging: emptiness.
+In that emptiness, Putin's personal triumph resounded even more clearly: his political isolation was over.
+Now he can walk the red carpets of other countries and ride in the same limousine as the U.S. president.

-But Putin’s brief visit to the US also acquired an unexpected dimension: a religious one.
-Alongside his talks with Trump, Putin also met with Archbishop Alexei (Trader) of Sitka and Alaska, a hierarch of the Orthodox Church in America (OCA).
+But Putin's brief visit to the U.S. also acquired an unexpected dimension: a religious one.
+Alongside his talks with Trump, Putin met with Archbishop Alexei (Trader) of Sitka and Alaska, a hierarch of the Orthodox Church in America (OCA).

 This meeting was no accident or formality.
-It should be seen as a carefully staged propaganda operation, for which reason the details matter.
+It should be seen as a carefully orchestrated propaganda operation, for which reason the details matter.

 The encounter took place in an informal setting, at a cemetery where Soviet pilots from World War II are buried.
-Judging by video footage, apart from Putin and Archbishop Alexei there was no one else present, except for a dozen officers from the presidential security detail.
-Everything was arranged so that no outsider could get to the site or plan anything: neither protesters nor journalists knew about it.
+Judging by video footage, apart from Putin and Archbishop Alexei, no one else was present except for a dozen officers from the presidential security detail.
+Everything was arranged so that no outsider could reach the site or plan anything: neither protesters nor journalists knew about it.

-Apparently, Archbishop Alexei did not even think to question this unusual format or invite Putin to visit a church, which would have been more natural and traditional.
-This suggests he had been primed ahead of time to be used for propaganda purposes.
+Apparently, Archbishop Alexei did not even consider questioning this unusual format or inviting Putin to visit a church, which would have been more natural and traditional.
+This suggests he had been briefed ahead of time about his role in this propaganda exercise.
 I have no doubt he was warned: there will be no questions about the war.
 And he agreed in advance.

 Standing on the green grass, Putin and Archbishop Alexei exchanged gifts.
-Predictably, they were icons.
-Yet the exchange looked rather odd.
-Putin presented the archbishop, calling him “father” (batyushka) rather than “lord” (vladyka), with icons of St Herman of Alaska and the Dormition of the Mother of God, and conveyed “best wishes” from Patriarch Kirill.
+Predictably, they were holy icons.
+Yet the exchange appeared rather odd.
+Putin presented the archbishop, calling him "father" (batyushka, meaning priest) rather than "master" (vladyka, meaning bishop), with icons of St. Herman of Alaska and the Dormition of the Mother of God, and conveyed "best wishes" from Patriarch Kirill (in Russian, Putin mistakenly said Patriarch Alexei, but the interpreter corrected it to Kirill).

-It is possible that batyushka was a simple slip of the tongue from someone not very religious and not particularly interested in the Church.
+It is possible that batyushka was just another simple slip of the tongue from someone not particularly religious or interested in the Church.
 But it may also have been a conscious gesture.
-Vladyka acknowledges the interlocutor’s position of authority.
-From Putin’s point of view, however, the only vladyka is himself – there should be no alternative vladykas around.
+Vladyka acknowledges the interlocutor's position of authority.
+From Putin's perspective, however, the only vladyka is himself—there should be no alternative vladykas around.

-Archbishop Alexei presented Putin with an icon of the same saint, St Herman, but with a very personal connection: it had reportedly been given to him by monks on Mount Athos when he was consecrated as a bishop, and he had prayed before this icon for four years.
+Archbishop Alexei presented Putin with an icon of the same saint, St. Herman, but with a deeply personal connection: he told Putin that this was a very special one that had been given to him by monks on Mount Athos when they learned he would be consecrated as a bishop, and he had prayed before this icon for four years.

-This is a striking episode: the archbishop presented the president not with an “abstract” icon from a gift collection, but with something obviously dear to his heart.
-One sees here both personal affection and great respect.
+This is a striking episode: the archbishop presented the president not with a standard commercial icon from a gift collection, but with something obviously dear to his heart.
+One sees here both personal affection and profound respect.
 Archbishop Alexei was flattered by the meeting and sincerely admires Putin.

-The fact that they gave each other icons of the same saint is a clear blunder by the protocol service, which failed to coordinate the gifts.
-Perhaps this suggests that preparations were somewhat hasty and overlooked details.
+The fact that they gave each other icons of the same saint reveals a clear blunder by the protocol service, which failed to coordinate the gifts.
+Perhaps this suggests that preparations were somewhat hasty and overlooked crucial details.

 The archbishop then spoke words meant to flatter Putin.
 He did not speak of Christ or of war and human suffering or call for peace.
 Instead, he reinforced the narrative dear to Putin's heart: Russia's messianic role in bringing the light of Orthodoxy to the world.